 How do I perform common DBA tasks for Amazon RDS DB instances?

-Because Amazon RDS delivers a managed service experience, there is no shell access provided to DB instances.
-For this reason, access to certain system procedures and tables that require advanced privileges are restricted.
-See the following examples of some common tasks that can't be executed in RDS by using standard commands:
+Because Amazon RDS delivers a managed service experience, it does not provide shell access to DB instances.
+For this reason, RDS restricts access to certain system procedures and tables that require advanced privileges.
+See the following examples of some common tasks that you can't run in RDS by using standard commands:

 - Bringing a database online when using Amazon RDS for SQL Server.